W E K A

 This page describes the prerequisites and compatibility for the installation of the WEKA system.

-Important: The versions mentioned on the prerequisites and compatibility page are applicable to the WEKA system's latest minor version (4.3.X).
-For information on new features and supported prerequisites released with each minor version, refer to the relevant release notes available at get.weka.io.
+Important: The versions mentioned on the prerequisites and compatibility page apply to the WEKA system's latest minor version (4.4.X).
+For information on new features and supported prerequisites released with each minor version, refer to the relevant release notes available at .

 Check the release notes for details about any updates or changes accompanying the latest releases.

 In certain instances, WEKA collaborates with Strategic Server Partners to conduct platform qualifications alongside complementary components.
-Contact your designated WEKA representative with any inquiries.
+If you have any inquiries, contact your designated WEKA representative.

 CPU